 Auvi-Q is back on the market.
 It may only be affordable when obtained directly from the manufacturer for some consumers.
 Check with your insurance to see if this product is covered, as well.
 Paying cash for this drug will run you over $600, but some coupons can lower it to about $290 cash if you have no insurance.
 In addition, a manufacturer-sponsored coupon may lower yout cost to $35 if you qualify.

 Prices can vary widely so use online coupons if needed and shop around.
 Ask your pharmacist for the best option to save money on EpiPen at their pharmacy.

 What Are EpiPen and EpiPen Jr?

 EpiPen and EpiPen Jr also come in 2-Paks for ongoing anaphylaxis.
 Repeat injections with an additional EpiPen or EpiPen Jr may be necessary.
-Only a healthcare provider should give additional doses of epinephrine if you need more than 2 injections for a single anaphylaxis episode.
+However, only a healthcare provider should give additional doses of epinephrine if more than 2 injections are needed for a single anaphylaxis episode.

 What's Contained in an EpiPen Package?

 Be sure to have a healthcare provider teach you and your child when and how to inject using the EpiPen the first time you receive it.
 Always carry your EpiPen or EpiPen Jr with you because you may not know when or where anaphylaxis may happen.

 - Each device that contains medication is for one single use.

 - EpiPen should be injected into the middle of the outer thigh (through clothing, if necessary).